 When you are ready to begin setting tiles for your new patio, that is, bonding them to the concrete slab, you need to use the appropriate outdoor tile adhesive.
 There are many types to choose from.
 It is important to pick the right one.
 For an outdoor patio, you will almost always use a modified thin-set mortar for an adhesive.

 - What is a modified thin-set mortar?
 It is mortar made with Portland cement, fine sand, water, and latex additives.
 Unmodified thin-set does not have the latex additives.
 We want the additives for our outdoor patio because they help reduce water absorption, improve the strength of the bond, and minimize movement due to changes in temperature.

 - Where would you buy this type of tile adhesive?
 Modified thin-set mortar can be purchased at most home improvement stores (Home Depot, Lowes, etc.) and tiling shops.
 Be sure to tell the sales representative that you are undertaking an outdoor project so he or she can recommend the proper tile adhesive product.
-I do not recommend mastics and other premixed tile adhesives for use outdoors.
+We do not recommend mastics and other premixed tile adhesives for use outdoors.

 - How much tile adhesive do you need to buy?
 Thin-set mortar comes as a dry mix, usually in 50-pound bags.
 Smaller bags are sometimes available, as well.
 Check the coverage chart on the back of your bag to determine how much tile adhesive you need.
 On average, a 50-pound bag covers 60 to 100 square feet.

 - How do you mix thin-set mortar?
 You will need an electric drill and a paint paddle/mixer.
 Most modified thin-set mortar products are mixed with water.
 Some are mixed with a latex liquid instead.
 Always check the directions on your bag.
 To mix with water: